xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

    * Role: maintains a small, explicit library of concept vectors, circuits, or templates that explanations must be expressed in terms of, to constrain explanation complexity.
    * Interface:

-     * Inputs: task family descriptors, high level goals, and training context.
+     * Inputs: task-family descriptors, high-level goals, and training context.
-     * Outputs: a fixed size set of concept anchors and associated decoding mechanisms.
+     * Outputs: a fixed-size set of concept anchors and associated decoding mechanisms.

 3. `TU_InterpObserver`

-   * Role: acts as a generalized observer that maps internal states and concept library contents into the observables used by Q123: `I_local`, `C_global`, `K_complexity`.
+   * Role: acts as a generalized observer that maps internal states and concept-library contents into the observables used by Q123: `I_local`, `C_global`, `K_complexity`, and their normalized forms.
-   * Interface: takes the model’s internal activations and concept library state as input and provides the observable summaries needed to compute `Tension_interp`.
+   * Interface: takes the model’s internal activations and concept-library state as input and provides the observable summaries needed to compute `Tension_interp`.

 ### 7.3 Evaluation harness

-An evaluation harness for Q123 augmented systems can be organized as follows.
+An evaluation harness for Q123-augmented systems can be organized as follows.

 1. Task mix

    * Include tasks where mechanistic structure is partly known (for example algorithmic tasks with known circuits).
-   * Include high level capabilities tasks where interpretability is important for safety (for example instruction following with safety constraints).
+   * Include high-level capabilities tasks where interpretability is important for safety (for example instruction following with safety constraints).

 2. Conditions

-   * Baseline condition: models without Q123 modules and without interpretability related training signals.
+   * Baseline condition: models without Q123 modules and without interpretability-related training signals.
-   * TU condition: models with Q123 modules, receiving interpretability related signals and exposing tension outputs.
+   * TU condition: models with Q123 modules, receiving interpretability-related signals and exposing tension outputs.

 3. Metrics

    * Behavioral performance on the task mix.
-   * Quality of explanations, measured against human expert assessments or ground truth circuits where available.
+   * Quality of explanations, measured against human expert assessments or ground-truth circuits where available.
-   * Agreement between explanation complexity and measured `K_complexity` and `Tension_interp` values.
+   * Agreement between explanation complexity and measured `K_complexity`, `K_norm`, and `Tension_interp` values.
    * Stability of explanations and tension scores under minor changes of prompts or inputs.

-### 7.4 60 second reproduction protocol
+### 7.4 60-second reproduction protocol

 A minimal protocol for external users to experience the effect of Q123 encodings.

 *Baseline setup*

 * Prompt a model with a question like:

-  “Explain how this language model decides which answer to give on safety relevant questions.
+  “Explain how this language model decides which answer to give on safety-relevant questions.
 Please be detailed.”

 * Observe the explanation: